 Can I get a ⚓️ 🇺🇸 HOOYAH!
 According to the Navy Recruit Training Command they will re-open boot camp graduation, or the Pass-In-Review ceremony, for a limited number of family members and guests beginning with graduation ceremonies August 13.
 Each recruit may invite two guests (max, no exceptions) to attend in person.
 (Children 2 & under do not count toward the guest limit.)
-Guests do not need to provide proof of vaccination for COVID-19 to attend.
+Guests will need to provide proof of vaccination for COVID-19 to attend.

 Your recruit will be calling home in the coming weeks for information to complete the guest security access form.
 Please have the name, date of birth, address, and phone number for the two guests who will be attending.
-An example form with additional information can be located on our website under Graduations > Security Access Form.
+An example form with additional information can be located on our website under Graduations > Security Access Form

 The recruit graduation ceremony, also known as Pass-In-Review, is a formal military ceremony that honors a recruit’s hard work and dedication to a new way of life and ties together the future of the Navy with long-held Naval traditions and customs.

 According to Recruit Training Command public affairs the recruits be allowed off-base liberty, however, as previously, the amount of time will depend on whether they are transferring to TSC for school or going out state.
 We will post more liberty information next week on RTC’s official website and Facebook page.

 At the end of the seventh training week, recruits undergo a final evaluation called Battle Stations 21.
 This 12-hour event culminates in the award of a Navy ball cap to replace the recruit ball cap that each recruit wears during training.
 The symbolic change of hats indicates their status as Sailors in the World’s Finest Navy.